Efenstor/Rolling-Shutter-Stabilizer/README.md

 ### Summary:

 A Linux command line program for stabilizing shaky video clips.
 Very effectively eliminates the infamous "jello" effect caused by CMOS sensors.
-Although not very fast, does not require GPU.

-**Memory overflow warning:** Currently video is processed in memory in uncompressed form, so be sure to have lots of RAM and avoid processing long clips.
+Currently all calculations are done by CPU, so don't expect much performance.

 ### Licensing problem: